This guide will teach you 10 proven e-commerce marketing strategies working right now.

 What a fantastic group of contributors!
 I just wanted to say thank you all for adding your expert insights and making this better than I ever could have alone.

-If you choose just one marketing strategy from this list and double down on it, you'll have more traffic and sales in no time.
+If you choose one digital marketing strategy from this list and double down on it, you'll have more traffic and sales in no time.
 Just stick to it and don't give up.